Nigeria–United States relations: Political support

 The 2023 Nigerian presidential election has been seen as "the most wide-open since the country returned to democracy in 1999".
-U.S. President Joe Biden asked for Nigeria to hold elections peacefully. he said all candidates and parties have to respect the results which were informed by "the country's electoral commission".In a 1 March statement, the State Department congratulated Tinubu but urged INEC to improve processes before the state elections on 11 March.
+U.S. President Joe Biden asked for Nigeria to hold elections peacefully, saying all candidates and parties have to respect the results which were informed by "the country's electoral commission".
+In a 1 March statement, the State Department congratulated Tinubu but urged INEC to improve processes before the state elections on 11 March.

 Economic relations

 A notable feature of U.S.–Nigerian relations has been the stability of bilateral economic cooperation, which has largely proved resilient against diplomatic and political ruptures.
 The coldest eras of diplomatic relations – notably the mid-1970s and mid-1990s – carried surprisingly little damage for economic relations, and, indeed, American investment in Nigeria expanded in some sectors under General Abacha.
 One explanation is that the relationship lacks deep ideological or historical sources of tension, allowing the countries to repair disagreements quickly or to maintain lower-level cooperation during periods of high-level diplomatic estrangement.
 Both countries have therefore prioritised pragmatic concerns in their relations, especially since 1975.
 For the U.S., as the Department of State reported to the Senate Foreign Relations Committee in 1995, key among these pragmatic concerns is Nigeria's large consumer market and "vast natural resources and economic potential".
 In particular, Nigeria has been a reliable source of petroleum for the U.S. Indeed, academic Peter Lewis lamented in 2006 that, "the centrality of trade and investment in the petroleum sector is an unavoidable fact that eclipses other considerations in U.S. policy, and therefore constrains the repertoire of policy approaches".